Berkeley-CS61B/skeleton-fa22/lab11/project3prep.md

 # Project 3 Prep

 **For tessellating pluses, one of the hardest parts is figuring out where to place each plus/how to easily place plus on screen in an algorithmic way.
+If you did not implement tesselation, please try to come up with an algorithmic approach to place pluses on the screen.
+This means a strategy, pseudocode, or even actual code!

-After looking at your own implementation, consider the `HexWorld` implementation provided near the end of the lab.
+Consider the `HexWorld` implementation provided near the end of the lab (within the lab video).
 Note that `HexWorld` was the lab assignment from a previous semester (in which students drew hexagons instead of pluses).
-How did your implementation differ from the given one (aside from obviously hexagons versus pluses) ?
+How did your proposed implementation/algorithm differ from the given one (aside from obviously hexagons versus pluses) ?
 What lessons can be learned from it?**

 Answer: